History of Projection and Sound at the Electric Palace

 Once mains electricity became available in Harwich, the Palace would most likely have adopted the practice of using two projectors with changeovers to allow feature-length films to be screened without breaks.
 Films no longer had the ‘End of Part’ text coming up on the screen for all the audience to see.
 The projectionist needed to be familiar with the last few shots of a reel so that the next projector could be started up and the outgoing one stopped.
 Reel one would be fed through the projector, containing what was currently playing on the screen, while reel two would be in the second projector, ready to start.

 Outgoing reels had to be rewound, ready for the next showing.
 The Electric Palace had a small rewind room next to the projection box for this.
-The carbon light sources in one machine would be refreshed while the other machine was running.
+The rods for the carbon arc light sources in one machine would be refreshed while the other machine was running.

 In 1930 ‘cue dots’ were introduced.
 Towards the end of the first reel, the projectionist would watch the film on the screen through one of the portholes for ‘the eye in the sky’ – a blinking dot in the top corner of the picture.
 This first cue would tell the projectionist to turn on projector number two.